-2.1 Orthogonal Frequency Division Multiplexing

-Fig.1 shows the basic building block of an OFDM transmitter and receiver.
-Consider a data sequence $s_0, s_1, s_2, \ldots$ , where each $s_n$ represents a symbol of $m_n$ bits.
-Everey N symbols are combined to make a block of data.
-Each symbol passes through a modulator, which can be QPSK or QAM, resulting a sequence of complex numbers $d_0, d_1, d_2, \dots d{N-1}.$

-If an Inverse Discrete Fourier Transform(IDFT) operation is performed on this block, the result is another vector of N complex numbers $X_0, X_1, \ldots, X{N-1}$ .
+Consider a data sequence $s_0, s_1, s_2, \ldots, s{N-1}$ , where each $s_n$ represents a symbol of $m_n$ bits.
+Every N symbols are combined to make a block of data.
+Each symbol passes through a modulator, which can be QPSK or QAM, resulting a sequence of complex numbers $d_0, d_1, d_2, \ldots d{N-1}$ .
+If an Inverse Discrete Fourier Transform (IDFT) operation is performed on this block, the result is another vector of N complex numbers $X_0, X_1, \ldots, X{N-1}$ .

-Figure 1.
-Basic Building blocks of an OFDM transmitter and reciever.

 The real and imaginary parts of the modulated symbols are separated and the parallel data are converted back to serial.
 By applying these components to a low pass filter at time intervals $T_s$ (block length) the inphase and the quadrature components of OFDM signal are obtained.
-These components are up-converted in order to be transmitted through the channel.
+These components are upconverted in order to be transmitted through the channel.
 At the receiver, the received signal is down converted to baseband and the inphase and quadrature components of the OFDM signal are extracted.

-Assuming perfect block synchronization between the transmitter and the receiver, the latter is able to extract the relevant symbol interval $T_s$ , and sample the components of received signal at the multiples of $T_s$ to obtain the complex samples $\hat{X}k (k = 0, ..., N - 1)$ .
+Assuming perfect block synchronization between the transmitter and the receiver, the latter is able to extract the relevant symbol interval $T_s$ , and sample the components of received signal at the multiples of $T_s$ to obtain the complex samples $\hat{X}k$ (k = 0, ..., N - 1).
 These samples are used to perform a DFT operation and the resultant symbols are being demodulated to estimate symbols $\hat{s}n$ .

-The transmitter introduces a cyclic extension gaurd interval $T_G$ (larger than the delay spread of the channel) before the low pass filter to preserve the orthogonality of the subchannels at the presence of InterSymbol Interference(ISI) caused by channel distortion and multipath delays.
+The transmitter introduces a cyclic extension guard interval $T_G$ (larger than the delay spread of the channel) before the low pass filter to preserve the orthogonality of the subchannels at the presence of InterSymbol Interference (ISI) caused by channel distortion and multipath delays.
 So, if the receiver neglects the received signal outside the time interval $T_s$ , the effect of ISI is avoided.

-As was mentioned in previous section, several loading algorithms have been proposed to adjust the rate and power at each subchannel.
+Several loading algorithms have been proposed to adjust the rate and power at each subchannel.
 For example Chow and Coiffi [2] proposed a method in which they distribute the bits according to the capacity of the subchannels.
-They have used the concept of "SNR gap approximation $\Gamma$ ", where $10 \log \Gamma$ is the SNR gap between the subchannel capacity and the bandwidth efficiency of the real modulation block.
-In each iteration, they use the following formula to find the number of bits assigned to each subchannel (after rounding to the maximium integer)
+They have used the concept of "SNR gap approximation $\Gamma$ ", where 10 log $\Gamma$ is the SNR gap between the subchannel capacity and the bandwidth efficiency of the real modulation block.
+In each iteration, they find the number of bits assigned to each subchannel and round it to the maximum integer.
+The criteria here, is to minimize the overall error probability.